Related Person Transaction Policy

 - any person who is, or at any time since the beginning of the Company’s last fiscal year was, a director or executive officer of the Company or a nominee to become a director of the Company;

-- any person who is known to be the beneficial owner of more than 5% of any class of the Company's voting securities;
+- any person who is known to be the beneficial owner of more than 5% of any class of the Company’s voting securities (a “Five-Percent Stockholder”);

-- any immediate family member of any of the foregoing persons, which means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the director, executive officer, nominee or more than 5% beneficial owner, and any person (other than domestic employees or tenant) sharing the household of such director, executive officer, nominee or more than 5% beneficial owner; and
+- any immediate family member of any of the foregoing persons, which means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the director, executive officer, nominee or Five-Percent Stockholder, and any person (other than domestic employees or tenant) sharing the household of such director, executive officer, nominee or Five-Percent Stockholder; and

 - any firm, corporation or other entity in which any of the foregoing persons is employed or is a partner or principal or in a similar position or in which such person has a 5% or greater beneficial ownership interest.